 Early Arrivals: If you need to arrive before THURSDAY, John suggests you contact Rancho Oso, a private equestrian campground just a few minutes down the road from the ranch entrance.
 Ranch Oso has excellent facilities.
 Camp for Sesenta Anos will open on THURSDAY.

 Entry Fees: $120 each day for the 50 mile and 25 mile rides which includes the increased camping fees for this years event. $65 each day for the introductory fun ride.
 Add $15 each day if not an AERC member.
 Lunch is included, but dinner is $15 extra.

 From the south: drive through Santa Barbara on Highway 101, turn onto Highway 154 over San Marcos Pass, turn right onto Paradise Road a mile or so after crossing the bridge, turn left after a mile or so into the Ranch at our sign.
 If you are concerned about going up San Marcos Pass with a really big rig, then stay on 101 until Buellton, turn right onto Highway 246, and turn right onto Highway 154 to join those coming from the north.

 From the north: drive through Santa Maria on Highway 101, turn onto Highway 154, turn left onto Paradise Road after passing Lake Cachuma, turn into the Ranch at our sign.

 Address for Health Certificates: Rancho San Fernando Rey, 166 Paradise Rd., Santa Barbara, CA 93105.
-If you are already IN California, you probably don’t need a health certificate.
-This is mainly for out of state riders.
+If you are already IN California, you don’t need a health certificate.